-José H. Bedoya (Class III) has been a director of the Company since 2002.
-Mr. Bedoya served as President and Chief Executive Officer of Otologics, LLC, a Colorado-based technology company he founded in 1996, until 2015.
+Mr. Bedoya is the former President and Chief Executive Officer of Otologics, LLC, a company which had been focused on the development of therapies for hearing loss, a position he held from 1996 until 2015.
 Otologics filed for Chapter 11 bankruptcy protection in July 2012.
 From 1986 to 1996, Mr. Bedoya held a number of positions at Storz Instrument Company, then a division of American Cyanamid and later a division of American Home Products, including Director of Operations, Director of Research and Director of Commercial Development.
 Prior to that, he served as Vice President of Research and Development for Bausch & Lomb's surgical division.

-Mr. Bedoya brings to the board significant business, operational and management experience in the medical device, medical instruments and related industries.
+Mr. Bedoya brings to the Board significant business, operational and management experience in the medical device, medical instruments and related industries.
 Additionally, his experience brings executive decision making, analytical and strategic planning skills gained as a chief executive.
 Mr. Bedoya serves as the Chair of our Corporate Governance and Nominating Committee.

-David Dantzker, M.D.
-(Class I) has been a director of the Company since January 2011.
 Dr. Dantzker has been a Partner at Wheatley MedTech Partners L.P., a venture capital fund, since 2001.
 He manages Wheatley's Life Science and Healthcare investments.
 From 1997 to 2000, Dr. Dantzker was President of North Shore-LIJ Health System, a large academic health care system.
 He also co-founded the North Shore-LIJ Research Institute to direct and coordinate basic science research for the North Shore-LIJ Health System.
 He is a former Chair of the American Board of Internal Medicine, the largest physician-certifying board in the United States.
 Dr. Dantzker served on the board of directors of Datascope Corp. from January 2008 until its sale in January 2009.
 Dr. Dantzker holds a B.A. in Biology from New York University, and received his M.D. from the State University of New York at Buffalo School of Medicine.
 He sits on the board of directors of Oligomerix, Inc., a Wheatley MedTech portfolio company.
 Dr. Dantzker is Vice Chair and Chief Medical Officer of Origin, Inc., and a senior advisor to Valience Health in Mumbai, India.
 He served on the board of Comprehensive Clinical Development, an entity that filed for Chapter 11 bankruptcy protection in March 2013.
 Dr. Dantzker has also served on the faculty and in leadership positions of four major research-oriented medical schools, has authored or co-authored 130 research papers and five textbooks and is an internationally recognized expert in the area of pulmonary medicine and critical care.